davidh61/david-harlow/post/a-new-beginning.md

 ---
 title: A new beginning
-date: March 9th, 2019
+date: MAR 09, 2020
-description: So how did I actually manage to build this?
+description: Why did I build this site?
+How did I build it?
+What am I actually doing here and why does anyone care? *spoiler, you don't*
 image: /a-new-beginning.jpg
 ---